tgarrochinho/pig-dice-game/README.md

 # Pig the Dice Game
-Pig the Dice Game in clojure
+Pig the Dice game in clojure

 Sample project to recap clojure fundamentals and initial setup.